 I was unsuccessful at finding what I wanted.
 I wanted part time, not working all day at a school waiting for the clock to run around so I could leave and do other things I wanted to do.
 I wanted to work at a good school because I knew what it was like to work for schools that couldn’t decide left from right.
-I wanted the going rate of pay too.
+I wanted the going rate of pay, too.

 So after 9 months, I left.
-I made some mistakes (like giving up too easily) but I think it just wasn’t my time either.
+I made some mistakes (like giving up too easily), but I think it wasn’t my time either.
 I moved to Cuenca Ecuador and taught at a language school called CEDEI.
 Excellent people, not as international as Thailand though, a teacher from Ireland was considered super exotic.

-Nevertheless I am eternally grateful to my boss Elizabeth who gave me my first EFL teaching job.
+Nevertheless, I am eternally grateful to my boss Elizabeth who gave me my first EFL teaching job.
 The pay was sadly small, and in comparison to Thailand, the cost of living, expensive.
 The students were typical sassy teenagers and fun to work with, but after 6 months, I returned to Chiang Mai.
-I had unfinished business (the now ex-boyfriend).
-And I missed it a lot.
+I had unfinished business (the now ex-boyfriend) – and I missed it a lot.

 This time when I returned everything fell into place.
 Unfinished business, as it turned out was finished (see: now ex-boyfriend) and I got the teaching job I wanted.
 My friend who was leaving introduced me via email to her boss, so when I arrived back in Thailand, I interviewed.
-It went well but there weren’t any positions.
+It went well, but there weren’t any positions.
 All he could offer was substitution which I accepted.

 Soon after, I was called in.
 One teacher was out with his second case of dengue, then another had an accident, and before I knew it, I was taking over her class midway through the term and was offered a position.
 I ended up teaching there for about 3-4 years.